dazemoon/include-scripts-js/README.md

 # include-scripts-js
 JavaScript code to allow further inclusion of script or css file dependancies

- includeScripts() loads and executes scripts if they're not already loaded
+ includeScripts() recursively loads and executes required scripts where they're not already loaded

         A check is performed to see if the file is loaded as a script already if not a script node is created dangling off the same parent node as the currently executing script